edgio-docs/edgio-docs/guides/caching.md

 ### Cache Key

-Moovweb XDN provides you with a default cache key out of the box.
+{{ PRODUCT_NAME }} provides you with a default cache key out of the box.
 It is a broad cache key that ensures general correctness but that can be further customized by you.
 The default cache key consists of:

 - Value of request `host` request header
 - Complete request URL, including the query params (this can be customized)